ietf-wg-cats/draft-ietf-cats-framework/draft-ietf-cats-framework.md

  : A piece of information that provides suitable input to a selection mechanism to determine a CATS egress node.

 Computing metrics:
   : Computing metrics are the metrics that come specifically from the computing side of the system as distinct from other metrics that may be used in a CATS system, such as the metrics from network side.
-For details, a set of metrics from computing domain used for CATS has been defined in {{?I-D.ietf-cats-metric-definition}}.
+For details, a set of metrics from computing side used for CATS has been defined in {{?I-D.ietf-cats-metric-definition}}.

 Service:
   : An offering that is made available by a service provider by orchestrating a set of resources (networking, compute, storage, etc.).